Alex-Neo-Projects/Coperacha-contracts/README.md

 # Coperacha Contracts
-Solidity smart contracts for [Coperacha](https://www.coperacha.app).
+This repo contains the Solidity smart contracts for [Coperacha](https://www.coperacha.app).

 These contracts serve as the backend for the Coperacha App.
 The source code for the app can be found [here](https://github.com/Alex-Neo-Projects/Coperacha-app), as well as a longer readme, download links, and screenshots of the app in use.